 A trading scam can happen in many ways and take many types of forms.
 Trading scams are a type of fraud that is committed by traders who use the internet to lure people into buying or selling stocks, shares, or other investments.
 The scammer will typically offer to sell the investment at a low price and then buy it back at a higher price.
 Trading scams are one of the most common types of fraud in the world.
 They are also one of the easiest types of fraud to commit because they require little more than an email account and an internet connection.

 The trading industry is a lucrative one, and it’s no surprise that scammers are attracted to it.
 The trading scams 2022 report by the Financial Conduct Authority (FCA) found that there was over £1.7 billion worth of fraudulent trading scams in 2017 alone.
 For example, the scammer may offer to buy a large number of goods at an absurdly low price and send you payment before you’ve had time to find out whether they’re genuine or not.
 Another way that traders are deceived is by being asked for large advance fees for goods on orders which never materialize.
 Another type of trading scam is where someone advertises a job opening but then asks for money from the applicant before they let them know if they’ve been successful or not.

 Latest News & Scam Alerts

-If you’re someone who is into Forex Trading, then you’re definitely at the right place.
+If you want to keep yourself safe from falling victim to trading scams, then you’re definitely at the right place.
 We can give you the best practices in identifying red flags as well as help you in recovering your stolen money from scammers!

 Table of Contents